 In every state, licensed child care professionals, both center-based and family child care, must comply with their child care licensing regulations.
 These regulations are mandated in order for a child care provider to be licensed by the state.
 EHCC is working toward the ‘gold star’ approach to change.
 If environmental health best practices are integrated into required licensing standards, then children within licensed care facilities will be protected from chemical exposures, such as unsafe disinfectant solutions, and heavy metals, such as lead.
 This is the best solution for protecting as many children as possible, especially those that are most marginalized.
 From 2022 through 2024, the EHCC team supported the Minnesota Department of Human Services (DHS) Licensing Division in updating their state licensing regulations to include environmental health protections.
 This allowed EHCC’s creation of a blueprint for how environmental best practices can effectively and realistically be included into licensing requirements.
 The EHCC team is eager to support other states in following suit!

-Development of a National Advisory Council–promotes interdisciplinary collaboration.
-EHCC developed a national advisory committee in 2008 that guides its environmental health work within the child care field.
-The committee consists of both environmental health, public health and child care experts.
-The committee is unique–there are no other national child care committees that encourage the cross collaboration of national child care associations and organizations AND environmental health experts.
+The EHCC National Advisory Committee (NAC) was formed in 2008.
+The EHCC NAC guides CEHN’s environmental health work within the early care and learning field and promotes interdisciplinary collaboration.
+The committee consists of environmental health, public health and child care thought leaders working at both the national and state levels.
+Our NAC is unique–there are no other national child care committees that actively guide the cross collaboration between national and state child care associations and organizations AND environmental health experts.

 Women for a Healthy Environment has offices in Pittsburgh and Philadelphia, Pennsylvania.
 We educate and empower community members to act as ambassadors about environmental risks so they can make healthy choices for themselves and their families.
 Our three main program areas are healthy homes, healthy early learning, and healthy schools.
 In addition, we advocate for policies that better protect public health at the local, state, and federal levels.